Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 implying simplicity for the developer.

-Screenshot of the ModalWX app navigating ModalWX.cpp
+Screenshot of the ModalWX app navigating ModalWX.cpp Note that the enitre client area is used for navigating the source code.
+Using a 3 column format, 120 lines can be displayed at a time.
 ![alt text](https://hex-map.khitchdee.net/ModalWX_navigating_ModalWX.cpp.png)

 ## Building and Running the app (an app for navigating a Modal codefile, such as ModalWX.cpp):